01 of 06

 You can still find bugleweed in garden centers and it is still a very popular ground cover in some areas....
 There are some promising new varieties with dark purple leaves, like Ajuga "Atropurpurea", bronze leave varieties, like "Gaiety", and some edged with white, such as "Silver Beauty".
 Ajuga "Chocolate Chip" has gotten good reviews for being attractive, yet slow growing and fairly well behaved.
 But there are many other instances where the species makes itself too at home.
 The most common complaint is that it moves into the lawn and kills the grass.
 Although an attractive plant, you may not want an entire yard of it.Continue to 4 of 6 below.

 Chameleon Plant (Houttuynia cordata)

 It’s hard for a new gardener, and many experienced gardeners who should know better, to resist this plant.
 Although the flowers are hardly noticeable, it’s leaves are an eye-catching mix of red, cream, and green.
-While I’ve known many gardeners who have succumbed to its charms, I don’t know of any who would recommend it to others.
+While many gardeners who have succumbed to its charms, few would recommend it to others.
 Most are still trying to get it out of their gardens, decades after planting it.

-Chameleon plant is a very rapid spreader.
-It’s fleshy rhizomes reach out and over... anything in its path, forming a thick mat of roots that are impossible to thoroughly fish our and remove.
+The chameleon plant is a very rapid spreader.
+It’s fleshy rhizomes reach out and over anything in its path, forming a... thick mat of roots that are impossible to thoroughly fish out and remove.
 Any remaining root will simply form a new plant and continue spreading.
-If you can smother it, as I describe on page 2 with bugleweed, or use one of the techniques discussed in this article, you should have success killing it eventually.
-But that’s not always possible, when it’s become intermingled with other plants.
+If you can smother it, as described above with bugleweed, or use one of the techniques discussed in this article on dealing with plant thugs, you should have success killing it eventually.
+But that’s not always possible when it’s become intermingled with other plants.
 Sometimes you have to sacrifice a few innocent plants, to finally rid the area of this thug.Continue to 5 of 6 below.

 05 of 06